 801 S Lamar Blvd

 Ok, so we know that Uchi is not new, but no best restaurant list in Austin is complete without it.
 Uchi is arguably the restaurant that announced Austin’s prominence on any foodie’s must-see list.
 That’s all thanks to the tasty creations from award-winning chef Tyson Cole.
+It also offers incredible ambiance for local Austinites and visitors alike.

 At Uchi, you’ll partake in contemporary Japanese dining with only the freshest and most sustainably sourced ingredients.
 The restaurant works directly with farmers and fishers and flies in fresh ingredients from the Toyosu market in Japan.
 Try the fresh sushi and sashimi or opt for Wagyu beef or one of the yellowtail entrees.
 You can also rent out the dining room for private events.